Holidays and travel

 - If you become unwell or injured while away you should seek medical care and contact your travel insurance company immediately.

-- Remember to take your EIHC card with you to the medical provider if you are in a European country that accepts it.
+- Remember to take your European Health Insurance Card (EIHC) with you to the medical provider if you are in a European country that accepts it.

 - Make contact with your holiday travel representative if you are on a package holiday and inform them of the situation.
 They may be able to offer you further advice.